PayString/rfcs/src/spec/payid-protocol.md

      Accept: application/xrpl-testnet+json; q=0.4,
              application/xrpl-mainnet+json; q= 0.1

   In this case, the PayID server MUST respond with the payment account(s) information corresponding to at least one of the payment-networks and environments mentioned in the `Accept` header in the order of client request preference.
-If none of those exist, PayID server MUST send an appropriate error response.
+If none of those exist, the PayID server MUST send an appropriate error response.

   Alternatively, the PayID client MAY combine the above two approaches.